stellar/stellar-core/docs/overview.md

 It has no knowledge of the rest of the system.

 ##Herder
-This is responsible for interfacing between FBA and th rest of Hayashi.
-It determines if FBA ballot values are valid or not.
+This is responsible for interfacing between SCP and th rest of Hayashi.
+It determines if SCP ballot values are valid or not.

 ##Overlay
 This is the connection layer.
 It handles things like: